Polonsky conspiracy: Aftermath

-Members of the CPU, supported by members of the Nabat such as Peter Arshinov and Volin, appealed for the remaining conspirators to receive a public trial, but the insurgent command had already given orders to immediately shoot those that still occupied positions of command in the army.
+Members of the CPU, supported by members of the Nabat such as Peter Arshinov and Volin, appealed for the remaining conspirators to receive a public trial.
+But the insurgent command had already given orders to immediately shoot conspirators that occupied positions of command in the army.
 When the executions were challenged by the VRS, Makhno justified his actions by detailing the plans of the conspirators and even claiming that they were agents of the White movement.
 After a brief confrontation between the two, the VRS agreed to establish a commission to investigate the affair, which was to be led by Volin, Viktor Bilash and Mikhail Uralov.
-But the unilateral executions of the conspirators had already caused a rift within the Insurgent Army, as both communists and anarchists contested it, due to such actions technically requiring sanction from civilian bodies of the Makhnovshchina.
 The VRS and the insurgent command eventually formed an agreement, in which the former would confine itself to civilian affairs, while the latter would be solely concerned with military matters.

 Despite the fallout from the conspiracy, the Bolsheviks did not fall under heavier persecution in the aftermath, with the party still being able to operate openly and the Zvezda remaining in publication.
+The summary execution of the conspirators had already caused a rift within the Insurgent Army, as both communists and anarchists contested it, due to such actions technically requiring sanction from civilian bodies of the Makhnovshchina.
+This caused relations between the communists and anarchists to further deteriorate.
 In the subsequent weeks, the Bolshevik underground in Katerynoslav reorganised itself.
-By 1 January 1920, the city's revolutionary committee seized power and made way for the Red Army to reenter the city, reestablishing the rule of the Ukrainian Soviet Socialist Republic.
+By 1 January 1920, the city's revolutionary committee had seized power and allowed the Red Army to reenter the city, reestablishing the rule of the Ukrainian Soviet Socialist Republic.
+This culminated in the beginning of open conflict between the Bolsheviks and Makhnovists.